adrienjoly/midi-tape/README.md

 ### Using dummy devices

 To avoid errors and allow for easier testing of the tool, dummy/fake input and output devices are provided for you.
-The "Dummy Synth" uses Tone.js and supports polyphony and pitch changes.
+The "Tiny Synth" uses JZZ and supports polyphony and pitch changes.
 The "Dummy Keyboard" allow you to play a C major scale using the keys a, s, d, f, g, h, and j.
 The k and l keys move the octave up and down.